CharanBantumilli/HBeat/README.md

 ## Overview

 Hbeat evaluates patient indicators such as age, blood pressure, chest pain type, cholesterol level, oxygen levels, hereditary factors, and more.
-Using a pre-trained `.joblib` model, the tool estimates whether the patient may be at risk of heart disease.
+Using a pre-trained `Hbeat.joblib` model, the tool estimates whether the patient may be at risk of heart disease.

 The application is lightweight, fast, and suitable for experimentation with various machine-learning models.